bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_SpatialZoneTypeCompartment/Documentation.md

-Properties for spatial zones of type compartment
+Properties for spatial zones of type compartment.